 - CFD modelling of a sprout fired combustion plant

-* The elective courses can be seen at this website and may vary from year to year, depending on the number of students in the various specialisations, the on-going projects and the research performed at the Department of Energy Technology.
+* The elective courses may vary from year to year, depending on the number of students in the various specialisations, the on-going projects and the research performed at the Department of Energy Technology.
 Further, courses from other universities might be used as elective courses.

 In the fourth semester, you write your Master’s thesis, where you draw on all the knowledge, experience and skills you have acquired during your studies.
 Depending on your choice of topic, the thesis will be developmental work, further development, or actual research.